Thomas-UA/flask_website_demo/README.md

 # Small API WebSite
-Saved as github repository beacouse the registration, autorizahtion code may be used for future projects
+Saved as github repository because the registration, authorization code may be used for future projects

 Used bootstrap css framework